Canon 40D vs Sony RX100 V

 It is notable that the 40D has a hotshoe, while the RX100 V does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The RX100 V is a recent model that features in the current product line-up of Sony.
 In contrast, the 40D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 40D was succeeded by the Canon 50D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 40D vs Sony RX100 V